robm123/Indexer/README.md

 ###Sorted List

 The sorted list uses two linked lists.
 The first list manages the foldernames, while the second list manages the occurences of words.

+###Output File

+Once the program completes it saves all the information in an output file.